dion-choy/ornamental/bugs.md

 -   [x] stop signup when secret santa has started
 -   [x] allow same username signup from different rooms
--   [x] Settings page for shadows and resolution
+-   [x] Settings page for shadows and resolution and rotation

 # FEATURES TO BE ADDED